motabilityoperations/.github/profile/README.md

 # Motability Operations

-We are **Motability Operations**, the commercial organisation that delivers the **Motability Scheme** to over **700,000** disabled people across the UK.
+We are Motability Operations, the commercial organisation that delivers the **Motability Scheme** to over **700,000** disabled people across the UK.

 We deliver **smart**, **sustainable** solutions that **improve our customers’